zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-expression-syntax.md

 ### DATEDIFF {#datediff-function}

 The `DATEDIFF` function returns the difference between two given `DATETIME` expressions.
 The difference is given in the specified unit.

+If [OQL v2](/refguide/oql-v2/) is enabled, additional data type validations apply to the arguments of `DATEDIFF`.
+See the corresponding [page](/refguide/oql-v2/#date-validations) for details.

 #### Syntax